The Ultimate Cruise Packing List, Tips and Hacks

 That’s in addition to your important papers, credit cards, cash, and valuables.

-If you can get all that into your carryon, you set for just about any emergency.
+If you can get all that into your carryon, you’re just about set in case of an unexpected baggage delay.
 Just don’t lose your carryon!

 Also read: How to Choose the Best Cruise Line for You